 Conditions that can cause bumps on the bottom of the feet include plantar warts and fibromas, cysts, and eczema.
 Some causes require medical treatment, including medication, orthotics, and physical therapy.

 There are various reasons a person may experience bumps on the bottom of their feet.
 This includes uneven weight distribution, plantar fibromas, limited movement of the big toe, and bursitis, among others.
 Treatment depends on the cause of the bumps.

-This article explores the various causes of a bump on the bottom of the foot and how a person can treat each cause.
+This article explores some of the causes of a bump on the bottom of the foot and how a person can treat each cause.

 Sometimes, the long bones behind the toes (metatarsals) become misaligned.
-This affects the way weight is distributed across the ball of the foot as a person walks.
+This affects how weight is distributed across the ball of the foot as a person walks.

 Uneven weight distribution in the foot means some areas absorb more pressure than others.
 These may cause calluses to form on the ball of the foot.

 Bumps caused by uneven weight distribution tend to occur in people with diabetes.

 If a person with diabetes develops lumps or calluses on their feet, they should monitor them carefully and consult a healthcare professional.
 If left untreated, these lumps can cause ulcers.